 For example, it’s almost never appropriate to promote a free trial or product demo via a banner ad to an audience that has never engaged with your brand.
-Instead you would use a campaign such as site or email based retargeting, to effectively influence those who have already engaged with your brand and become qualified leads, to now proceed to a demo or free trial.
-It seems simple here, but I can’t tell you how many times I’ve see B2B marketers go for the home run on each swing, rather than a more systematic approach tailored to the business’s unique conversion funnel.
+Instead, you would use a campaign such as site- or email-based retargeting to effectively influence those who have already engaged with your brand and become qualified leads to now proceed to a demo or free trial.
+It seems simple, but many B2B marketers go for the home run on each swing rather than implementing a systematic approach tailored to the business’s unique conversion funnel.

 Since 76% of business buyers prefer different content at each stage of the purchase process, you can imagine how much impact can be found by tailoring your marketing tactics for each group.

 Within the MEL category, there are two sub-audiences:

 - Suspects are leads that have only provided one or two pieces of self-identifying information, such as an email address.

-Usually, qualification is considered lacking because of the content being converted on and interest level being indicated by the lead.
-For example, someone converting on a top of funnel, industry focused piece of content, is highly unlikely to have a strong sales interest in your product or brand at that moment.
-This is likely their first interaction with your content or brand and thus, they still need to become warm towards what you offer as a service or product.
+Usually, qualification is considered lacking because of the content being converted on and interest level indicated by the lead.
+For example, someone converting on a top-of-funnel, industry-focused piece of content is highly unlikely to have a strong sales interest in your product or brand at that moment.
+This is likely their first interaction with your content or brand, and they likely still need to warm toward what you offer as a service or product.

-MQLs are those leads that have reached the level of qualification defined by your marketing team.
-These leads usually enter your funnel as a MEL by reading a blog post or submitting a limited amount of information to receive a piece of content focused on their industry.
+MQLs are leads that have reached the level of qualification defined by your marketing team.
+These leads usually enter your funnel as a MEL, by reading a blog post or submitting a limited amount of information to receive a piece of content focused on their industry.

-In various B2B organizations there are different qualification standards set by the marketing and sales departments based upon size of lead, potential revenue, and likeliness to convert into a customer.
-Thus, SELs and SQLs are marketing qualified leads that have now reached the sales team.
+Each B2B organization has its own qualification standards, set by the marketing and sales departments based on size of lead, potential revenue, and likeliness to convert into a customer.

+SELs and SQLs are marketing-qualified leads that have reached the sales team.
 The transition from SEL to SQL simply takes a phone call or demo to understand the needs of the customer and scope of the potential purchase.